junaidulhassan/nalyzing-and-Forecasting-Corn-and-Wheat-Production-Yields/README.md

 * Create predictive models integrating discovered insights
 5. Synthesis of actionable recommendations and prescriptive actions intended for stakeholders operating within the agricultural sector, assisting them in navigating uncertain futures, hedging risks, maximizing returns, and reinforcing sustainability commitments.
 * Formulate practical advice and applicable solutions
-6. By pursuing these goals, the project seeks to augment decision-making capacities and enhance operational efficiencies for investors, traders, producers, insurers, policymakers, and scholars having vested interests in the Corn and Wheat commodity ecosystem.
+6. By pursuing these goals, the project seeks to augment decision-making capacities and enhance operational efficiencies for investors, traders, producers, insurers, policymakers, and scholars having vested interests in the Corn and Wheat commodity ecosystem..

 # Enjoy exploring, and happy coding! 🎉